The Foundation continues its investments in Eastern Europe and Central Asia

 Ten years ago, the Foundation was created by Crédit Agricole and Professor Yunus, a pioneer in microfinance and Nobel Peace Prize winner.
 Ten years ago, alongside those working on the ground every day, we committed to helping build a more inclusive economy.
 The Foundation's anniversary is an enthusiastic reminder of the conditions of this commitment: fear no challenge, neglect no territory, and leave no one behind.

 This is why we wanted to present this booklet to you on the occasion of the Foundation's 10th anniversary.
-It draws lessons from our mature experience as a microfinance financier.
-It also offers ideas, proposals, and a perspective on the Bank's continued efforts to promote development and foster more inclusive, responsible, and sustainable finance.
+It draws lessons from the mature experience of the microfinance financier that we are.
+It also offers ideas, proposals, and a perspective on the Bank to continue to act for development, for more inclusive, responsible, and sustainable finance.

 To discover here